-When using a broad-spectrum herbicide it is important that an aquatically certified form of glyphosate be used near open water.
-When using herbicides labels must be followed, certified applicators must conduct the treatment and protective clothing must be used.
+When using a broad-spectrum herbicide it is important that an aquatic safe form of glyphosate and surfactant be used near open water.
+When using herbicides, labels must be followed, certified applicators must conduct the treatment and Personal Protective Equipment (PPE) must be used according to label instructions.